Call Us Today at: 503-850-3055

 If you’d like to protect your business interests from nefarious players, read more about the harmful side of deepfake technology below.

-Why Is Deepfake Dangerous to Your Business?
+Why Are Deepfakes Dangerous to Your Business?

 Deepfakes use artificial intelligence to replicate, alter, or produce synthetic media, from photos and videos to audio and text files.
 However, as it becomes more believable, the problem of false information arises.
 Couldn’t malicious actors use deepfake to imitate you as a business owner or an industry leader to spread misinformation or collect valuable data to exploit?

 According to IDSA, identity-related issues like these make up 90% of all cybersecurity breaches in larger organizations.
 These processes take time and money, so cybercriminals primarily use them in high-reward situations against larger or higher-profile enterprises.
 Still, where there’s an opportunity, there’s a threat, even in smaller operations.
+To prevent such risks, it is crucial to secure your business from deepfakes and other AI-based threats.

 Here are three ideas for protecting your business from deepfake technology and its many forms.

-#1 Help Your Employees Create a Solid Defense Line
+#1: Help Your Employees Create a Solid Defense Line

 The first step in barring cyber threats is to inform employees.
 If they understand deepfake detection measures, they can identify potential threats and stay safe.